AB7zz/MERN-Stack-signup-form/README.md

 # What you can do
 1. Create an account
 2. Login to your account
+3. Sign Out of your account
-3. Edit your email/password
+4. Edit your email/password
-4. Delete your account
+5. Delete your account
-5. Display all accounts in the database
+6. Display all accounts in the database

 # Drawbacks